Classic Pesto alla Genovese

 Notes

 Toasting nuts brings out their flavor.
-If you do not have pine nuts, other nuts, like pistachios or walnuts, can be substituted for the pine nuts.
+If you do not have pistachios, other nuts like walnuts can be substituted.

-The traditional pasta shape served with pesto alla Genovese is trenette, a long ribbon-like pasta similar to linguine.
-However, I think basil pesto is perfect with any pasta shape!
+The traditional pasta shape served with pesto is trenette, a long ribbon-like pasta similar to linguine.
+However, I think this basil pistachio pesto is perfect with any pasta shape!

 Nutrition